-The wholesale electricity prices for peak load in Germany and the Netherlands remain substantially below the market prices in the other countries in the benchmarking scope.
+The wholesale electricity prices for peak load in Germany and the Netherlands remain below the market prices in the other countries in the benchmarking scope.

-For 2018, Belgian market prices for peak load profiles are nearly in line with market prices in France, but remain 10% more expensive than in the Netherlands and nearly 20% more expensive than in Germany.
+For 2020, Belgian market prices for peak load profiles are slightly higher than the prices in France, and are 5% more expensive than in the Netherlands and 8% more expensive than in Germany.